SAP/spartacus-docs/pages/dev/Global-Configuration-in-Spartacus.md

 ### StorefrontLib.withConfig

-If you import StorefrontModule in your app, preferred and easiest method to provide configuration is to use `StorefrontModule.withConfig(config?: StorefrontModuleConfig)`.
+If you import B2cStorefrontModule in your app, preferred and easiest method to provide configuration is to use `B2cStorefrontModule.withConfig(config?: StorefrontModuleConfig)`.
 `StorefrontModuleConfig` interface provides type safety and context-aware code completion that speed ups defining configuration and helps to avoid any typos.

 ### ConfigModule.withConfig